-Type of academic activities Lecture Classroom equipment A lecture hall for lecture-type classes, equipped with a set of specialised furniture; board (screen) and technical means Specialised educational / laboratory equipment, software, and materials for course study (if necessary) Lab work of multimedia presentations.
-A classroom for laboratory work, individual consultations, current and mid-term assessment; equipped with a set of specialised furniture and machinery.
+Type of academic activities Classroom equipment Specialised educational / laboratory equipment, software, and materials for course study (if necessary) Lecture A lecture hall for lecture-type classes, equipped with a set of specialised furniture; board (screen) and technical means of multimedia presentations.
+Lab work A classroom for laboratory work, individual consultations, current and mid-term assessment; equipped with a set of specialised furniture and machinery.
 Room is equipped with a set of specialized furniture; specialized equipment of the spectroscopy laboratory: manual press, scales, consumables for sample preparation, IR spectrometer Self-studies A classroom for independent work of students (can be used for seminars and consultations), equipped with a set of specialised furniture and computers with access to the electronic information and educational environment.

-^{} The premises for students' self-studies are subject to MANDATORY mention
+\ The premises for students' self-studies are subject to MANDATORY mention